Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 Danner has been making work, duty, and hiking boots in the U.S. for almost 90 years.
 The company was founded in Wisconsin by Charles Danner in 1932 but relocated operations to Portland in 1936 due to the thriving timber trade in the Pacific Northwest.

-Danner spent the 1970s focusing on producing mid-weight hiking boots and released the 6490 boot, which weighs just under four pounds.
+In the 1970s, Danner focused on producing mid-weight hiking boots and released the 6490 boot, which weighs just under four pounds.
 Nine years after the success of the 6490 boot, Danner created the first fully waterproof hiking boot, made with Gore-Tex lining, called Danner Light.

 You can find Danner boots at Zappos, Farfetch, Amazon and Dick’s Sporting Goods.